 - Bladder problems, including urinary tract infections or urinary retention or incontinence

-- Slow stomach emptying (gastroparesis), leading to nausea, vomiting, bloating and loss of appetite
+- Slow stomach emptying (gastroparesis), causing nausea, vomiting, bloating and loss of appetite

 - Difficulty swallowing

 - Increased or decreased sweating

 - Problems controlling body temperature

 - Changes in the way your eyes adjust from light to dark